psse-cpu/se-1223-oop-principles-slides/tell-dont-ask-slap.md

-### Our new code is more readable
+### But our new code is more readable

-+ It's properly structured and easier to navigate.
-  - Professional software engineers will look for business logic in your domain model classes
++ It's also properly structured and easier to navigate.
+Professional software engineers will look for business logic in your domain model classes!
-  - so **Tell, Don't Ask**!

-+ **Effective Dart** also has this recommendation:
++ If you've already read **Effective Dart**, you might have encountered this recommendation:

   - **CONSIDER** making the code read like a sentence.

     * When in doubt about naming, write some code that uses your ~~API~~ classes and methods, and try to read it like a sentence.
-  - So try to SLAP your code.